Michael Roach

-Michael Roach (born December 17, 1952) is an American businessman, spiritual leader, and former Buddhist monk and scholar who has started a number of businesses and organizations, written books inspired by Buddhism, and translated Tibetan Buddhist teachings.
+Michael Roach (born December 17, 1952) is an American businessman, spiritual leader, and former Buddhist monk by the name Geshe Lobsang Chunzin, and scholar who has started a number of businesses and organizations, written books inspired by Buddhism, and translated Tibetan Buddhist teachings.
 He has at times been the center of controversy for his views, teachings, activities, and behavior.

-Life and career
+Early life and education

-Michael Roach was born in Los Angeles, California, in 1952 to Episcopalian parents, and grew up in Phoenix, Arizona.
+Michael Roach was born on 17 December 1952 in Los Angeles, California to traditional Episcopalian parents.
+He grew up in Phoenix, Arizona along with three brothers.
 After his high school graduation, he received the Presidential Scholars Medallion from U.S. President Richard Nixon, then attended Princeton University in 1972.
 He traveled to India in 1973 to seek Buddhist instruction, while still in college.
 He returned to the United States and received a scholarship to return to study in India in 1974.
-While in India, Roach learned about a Tibetan Buddhist monastery in New Jersey led by a Mongolian-born lama, Sermey Khensur Lobsang Tharchin.
+While in India, Roach learned about a Tibetan Buddhist monastery in New Jersey led by a Lhasa born lama, Sermey Khensur Lobsang Tharchin.
 Roach returned to Princeton, living at the monastery from 1975 to 1981.
 In the year before his graduation in 1975, both of his parents died due to cancer and then his brother committed suicide.
 In 1983 he was ordained as a Gelugpa Buddhist monk at Sera Monastery in South India, where he would periodically travel and study.
-In 1995, he became the first American to qualify for the Geshe degree largely due to financially supporting monasteries as an honorary degree.
+In 1995, he became the first American to qualify for the Geshe degree.